Major Pending Election Cases

 Disclosure: EL@M Senior Fellow Daniel Tokaji is one of the attorneys representing amici League of Women Voters of Ohio and Common Cause of Ohio in this case.
 No EL@M member who participates in any lawsuit covered on the EL@M website is involved in generating the website's information or analysis on that lawsuit.

-Ohio A. Philip Randolph Institute and NEOCH v.
+Ohio A. Philip Randolph Institute v.
 HustedCase Page - last updated on October 17, 2018 (5:07 PM)

 Whether the removal of eligible voters from Ohio’s voter-registration rolls, as a result of those voters’ decisions not to participate in recent elections, violates the roll-maintenance provisions of the National Voter Registration Act and has caused eligible Ohio citizens to be deprived of the right to vote.